What is it all about?

 The defendant may not threaten to block the connection to defaulting consumers if the claim made for deduction of claims complained of by the consumer in form and on time amounted to less than € 75.00, the OLG ruled.

-The announcement of the ban is an aggressive business practice within the meaning of Section 4a of the UWG, which is likely to … to take a commercial decision which it would not otherwise have taken
+The announcement of the block constitutes an aggressive business practice within the meaning of Section 4a UWG, which is likely to cause the customer … to make a business decision that she would not have made otherwise

 The letter was an ‘unacceptable influence’ since it was capable of